ballerina-attic/gmail-spreadsheet-integration/README.md

 #### Deploying locally
 You can deploy the services that you developed above in your local environment.
 You can create the Ballerina executable archives (.balx) first and run them in your local environment as follows.

-Building
+**Building**

 ```
 <SAMPLE_ROOT_DIRECTORY>$ ballerina build gmail-spreadsheet-integration/
 ```

-After build is successful, there will be a .balx file inside the target directory.
+After the build is successful, there will be a .balx file inside the target directory.
 That executable can be executed as follows.

-Running
+**Running**

 ```
 <SAMPLE_ROOT_DIRECTORY>$ ballerina run <Exec_Archive_File_Name>